ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-subnet-design.md

 | vlan-nic-vm004        | vlan           | 1002    | vpc-vm-subnet-192-168-100.0-24 | true         | vnic1                | dpg-vm-3-vlan-1002 |
 {: caption="Table 1.
 VLAN interfaces for VMware VMs on VPC subnet example" caption-side="bottom"}

 You can create VLAN interfaces with the same VLAN ID, or you can use different VLAN IDs mapped to the same VPC subnet.
-The DPG used for the VM's vNIC must match the provisioned VLAN interface's VLAN ID.
+The distribution port group used for the VM's vNIC must match the provisioned VLAN interface's VLAN ID.
 For more information, see [Security groups with VMware workloads](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-subnet#vpc-ryo-subnet-net-security-sg).
 {: note}

 Before you provision or migrate a VMware VM to a bare metal server in {{site.data.keyword.vpc_short}} subnet, you must create a VLAN interface for the VMs.
 A prerequisite for a VLAN interface creation is that you must define a VPC subnet in the VPC Zone prefix.